From the main app screen (the thumbnail screen), click the add camera button (+) to launch the add camera screen.

 After selecting a camera profile based on your make/model of IP camera you will be able to configure the connection settings.
 At a minimum you will need to input the IP and port of the device.

 All information is securely stored on your iOS device and is NOT posted to any external servers or services.
-Every so often you should use a USB cable to backup your device with iTunes to ensure that data will not be lost.
+Every so often you should backup your device with iTunes to ensure that data will not be lost.